rahul-soshte/bramble-unity-mod/dan/README.md

 }
 ```

-Just ensure to add this line at the end of gradle file
+Just ensure to add this line is present at the end of gradle file
 ```
 afterEvaluate {
     generateReleaseBuildConfig.enabled = false